-There are two different types of three second violations, those called on defense and those called on offense.
-An offensive three second violation is called by referees when a player whose team is in control of the ball stays in the paint for longer than 3 seconds without trying to actively score.
-In a defensive three second violation a player cannot stay for three consecutive seconds inside the paint if not guarding an offensive player.
-The count starts when a players foot first enters the area, and it ends when both feet are out of it.
-A player's feet must completely leave the paint before they can re-enter, lifting feet into the air and jumping do not count as leaving the paint.
-The count resets when that player leaves the paint.
+There are two different types of 3-second violations, those called on the defense and those called on the offense.
+An offensive 3-second violation is called by referees when a player stays in the paint for longer than three seconds when their team is in control of the ball.
+A defensive 3-second violation is called when a player stays inside the paint for three or more consecutive seconds while not guarding an offensive player.
+The count starts when a player's foot first enters the area, and it ends when both feet are out of it.
+A player's feet must completely leave the paint before they can re-enter.
+Lifting one’s feet into the air and jumping does not count as leaving the paint.
+The count resets when that player fully leaves the paint.

 If a player is called for a 3-second violation, the referee will blow the whistle and bring their arm forward with three fingers showing to signal that there was a 3-second violation.
 If the violation happens while the player’s team is on offense, the ball is turned over to the opponent.
 If the violation called is a defensive one, a technical foul is assessed to the team, leading to a free throw attempt by the opponent and subsequent possession of the ball.

 Types of Three-Second Violations